Key for a prominent Pay TV company in Southeast Asia, was the VOD Nodes & Offers functionality in WHATS’ON.

 That is why VOD Nodes & Offers in WHATS’ON enables schedulers to view the offer from the front end, as it were, with titles, shows or episodes in a viewer-centric categorization and structure.
 The functionality significantly enhances efficiency in planning as it enables schedulers to create a structured, data enriched planning and see exactly what content is part of which offering(s), and where it is made available.

 In the case of the Pay TV company on whose request this functionality was developed, VOD Nodes & Offers helps to integrate their VOD selling and distribution process, instead of completely managing categories and offers on the platforms, separated from where the content is.

-The VOD nodes mimic the structure from the set top box, where the viewers can browse a tree of categories and genres to select a title.
-This same structure is translated into WHATS’ON so the schedulers can have easy access to add or remove titles, add new nodes or modify and remove the existing ones.
 Also, users can plan beforehand when a certain product is to move to another category (e.g. from ‘New’ to ‘Drama’).
 For personalized categories, WHATS’ON delivers the content data to the recommendation engine, which links this input to the viewer profile.

 Added advantages are the option to handle pre-entered metadata per node which the titles can inherit, and the option to link titles and nodes in bulk, with just a few clicks.

 The VOD offers make it possible in WHATS’ON to compose a package offer for the viewer (e.g. Star Wars movies), set a price for it and define the duration of the promotion.
 The VOD offers can be SVOD subscriptions, TVOD viewings per title or per season etc. They carry unique metadata, such as price code, titles and descriptions, start and expiry dates, that the platforms need to enable the end purchase.
 WHATS’ON factors in all the promotions when calculating the revenue shares.